ConnorBrereton/SiteReliabilityEngineering/README.md

 # SiteReliabilityEngineering

-This is an ongoing list of notes on SRE.
-I pay carefully attention to metrics and the math behind them 👨‍🔬
+This is an ongoing list of notes on SRE I've learned over the past couple of years.

+I pay careful attention to metrics and the math behind them 👨‍🔬

 <h1>Site Reliability Engineering - Google Style</h1>